salesforcecli/plugin-data/messages/importApi.md

 # error.noRecordTypeName

-This file contains an unresolvable RecordType ID, try exporting data with RecordType.Name in the query
+This file contains an unresolvable RecordType ID.
+Try exporting the data by specifying RecordType.Name in the SOQL query, and then run the data import again.